tlienart/ft-so-simple/blog/2020/07/katex.md

 +++
-title = "KaTeX"  #  this must be given
+title = "KaTeX"  #  this must be given short = "How to use KaTeX with Franklin." published = Date(2020, 7, 14)

 # specify if different than the website wide ones
 post_author = "Kevin Barabash"